khad0062/CST8913/README.md

 4. Was their cloud hosting model compliance with the business model?

-Certainly, here's a simplified RACI matrix for the migration stakeholders:
+ RACI matrix for the migration stakeholders is:
 Task	         Migration Team	  Data Owners	App Team   Project Manager Project planning	R	    C	          C	      A
-Data extraction	R	A	I	I
-Data transformation	R	C	C	I
-Migration execution	R	C	C	A
+Data extraction	        R	    A	          I	      I Data transformation	R	    C	          C	      I Migration execution	R	    C	          C	      A
 Data validation	        R	    A	          R	      I

 Since the company have colocation hosting model where they have large amounts data of EHR platform, they can use the lift and shift migration.
 They can transfer the existing the coexisting applications to cloud platforms.
 Company has to plan the computing power, security, storage, network resources and other computing resources so that applications can run with full availability, scalability before shifting to cloud platforms.
 This migration gives the same architecture previously the applications were running.